-Walking through the two enormous wooden doors, each host to a gold-emblazoned crown, the first assault on your senses is the smell: beer, mustard, and sauerkraut.
-These are not bad things, mind you, but instead, they’re the beginning of an awakening.
+Walking through the two enormous wooden doors, each host to a gold-emblazoned crown, the first assault on your senses is the aroma of beer, mustard, and sauerkraut.
+This is not a bad thing, mind you, but instead, it's the beginning of an awakening.
 An unknown, or perhaps forgotten, craving begins to bubble to the surface as you scan for an empty bench.
 People

 In recalling my travels through Germany a few years back memories of these

 And there are so many ways to enjoy pretzel.
 Countless variations not only in the final shape but also the toppings and accompanying condiments — which I've come to find out is a pretty heated discussion among pretzel afficianados.
 It's safe to say one could spend a fair amount of time traveling around and still fail to encounter all the variants.
 Laugenbrezel, brezel, brezen, butterbrezel… So many names, varieties, and options, so little time.

 Admittedly, my attempts at a soft sourdough pretzel should have started long ago.
 To make up for my lack of appropriate focus on this wonderful food, I've been working on this recipe relentlessly as of late.
 I've been focused on making them almost every day (as you might have seen on my Instagram feed), and I've really come to expect a fresh pretzel for lunch.
 Those days without a fresh pretzel have transformed into a day of deprivation.

 The beauty is these pretzels can be made in a single day using your already mature starter or utilizing a levain built to mature overnight while you sleep.
 However, the work for this flexible dough can also be split over the course of two days, forcing you to make the difficult choice of fresh, warm pretzels in the morning or the later afternoon1.
 Further, the dough is rather easy to get together, mix, and bulk — the only slightly involved part of the process is the lye bath.

 The Lye (Sodium Hydroxide) Bath